ihmeuw/cascade-at/docs/epiviz/studycountry.rst

 It either uses the covariate to `predict the underlying rate`_, or it applies the covariate to predict the measured data.
 It can be an effect on either the `measured data value`_ or the observation data `standard deviation`_.
-Dismod-AT calls these the alpha, beta, and gamma covariates.
+Dismod-AT calls these, respectively, the alpha, beta, and gamma covariates.

 As a rule of thumb, the three uses of covariates apply